waveform80/pibootctl/docs/install.rst

 ``store_path``
-    The path under which to store saved boot configurations, relative to ``boot_path`` (defaults to :file:`pictl`).
+    The path under which to store saved boot configurations, relative to ``boot_path`` (defaults to :file:`pibootctl`).

 ``config_read``
     The "root" configuration file which is read first, relative to ``boot_path`` (defaults to :file:`config.txt`).

 ``config_write``
-    The configuration file which pictl is permitted to re-write (also defaults to :file:`config.txt`).
+    The configuration file which pibootctl is permitted to re-write (also defaults to :file:`config.txt`).
 This is used in cases where the default configuration includes several files.
-In this case, pictl needs to know which file it is allowed to re-write, and assume all other files are distribution maintained.
+In this case, pibootctl needs to know which file it is allowed to re-write, and assume all other files are distribution maintained.
 This is also relative to ``boot_path``.